Where to Find All the Lake Placid Area Olympic Venues

 Ski Jumping Complex - North Elba (2 miles from Lake Placid)

 The centerpieces of the Ski Jumping Complex are the 90- and 120-meter ski jumps that tower over the trees around them.
 A glass-enclosed elevator offers panoramic views of the Adirondack High Peaks as you make your way up.
-At the top, you can walk up additional stairs and see what the jumpers see from the top.
+At the top, you can walk up additional stairs and see what the jumpers view from the top.

 Nordic jumping training and competition take place here year round.
 The Freestyle Aerial Training Center is located steps away from the base of the jump towers.
 You can watch skiers practice their aerial acrobatics year round - in the summer landing in a 750,000-gallon pool.
 The Lake Placid Horse Show Grounds are also located directly across the street from the ski jump area.
 Don't forget to look for the 1980 Olympic cauldron nearby!

-Olympic Sites Passport
+Legacy Sites Passport

 Discover more about Lake Placid and find lodging »